gjolleyrogers/PD/README.md

 Here (eventually/maybe) you will find documentation about PD.

 Written in C++, PD provides tools to
-* analyse Phylogenetic Diversity of phylogenetic trees and targeted portions thereof.
+* analyse _Phylogenetic Diversity_ of phylogenetic trees and _targeted portions_ thereof.
-* It also generates simulated trees, and
+* It also generates _simulated trees_ using birth death process etc, and
-* simulates the process of discovery of taxa from these trees.
+* _simulates_ the process of discovery of species (taxa) from phylogenetic trees.

 At the moment (Sep 2017), it is entirely **old school** in that it is a **command line tool** outputting a csv formatted file, and phylogenetic trees in a newick form.